-The best time to start trying for a baby is when your arthritis is well controlled or stable.
-While you might get a sense of this yourself from monitoring your own symptoms, it is important you discuss with your rheumatologist whether your arthritis is stable.
+The best time to start trying for a baby is when your arthritis is well get a sense of this yourself from monitoring your own symptoms, it is important you discuss with your rheumatologist whether your arthritis is stable.

 If your arthritis is not well controlled, you may find it harder to conceive and there can be risks for both you and your unborn baby.
 Talk to your rheumatologist about the best management plan that will give you the best chance of achieving your goal of becoming a parent while also protecting the health of you and your baby.